-Shares of common stock offered by us 11,700,000 shares.
+Shares of common stock offered by us shares.

-Shares of our common stock to be outstanding after this offering additional shares

-44,490,215 shares (or 46,245,215 shares if the underwriters exercise their option to purchase additional shares in full).
+Shares of our common stock to be outstanding after this offering shares (or shares if the underwriters exercise their option to purchase additional shares in full).

-Underwriters' option to purchase
+Underwriters' option to purchase additional shares